vanandrew/warpkit/README.md

 export LD_LIBRARY_PATH=/path/to/julia/lib:$LD_LIBRARY_PATH
 ```

+Note however, that you must type the above each time you open a new terminal.
+To make this permanent, you can add the
+above line to your shell's profile file.

 The build process uses CMake to build the C++/Python Extension.
 If you encounter an error during the build process,
 please report the full logs of the build process using the `-v` flag to the `pip` command above.